kaustubhk24/blog.kaustubh.codes/_posts/2020-10-20-how-to-get-hosting-at-free-cheap-price.md

 And for these services, we pay an amount nearly similar to the cost of VPS.

-& if we pay amount same as VPS why don&#8217;t we use our own VPS?
+& if we pay amount same as VPS why don't we use our own VPS?

 ## Benifits of VPS